Dr Bruce Kirkham, MBChB, BA, MD, FRCP, FRACP Consultant Rheumatologist, Guy’s Hospital, London

 Frequently Asked Questions - Adalimumab (Humira)

 These information notes have been prepared for the National Rheumatoid Arthritis Society following your direct request.
-They represent frequently asked questions about adalimumab, an investigational agent for the treatment of rheumatoid arthritis.
-Adalimumab received its UK licence in September 2003.
+They represent frequently asked questions about Humira, which is licensed as a treatment option for rheumatoid arthritis in adult patients.

-Further information is available on request from: Medical Information, Abbott Laboratories Ltd., Abbott House, Vanwall Road, Vanwall Business Park, Maidenhead, Berkshire.
+Further information is available on request from: Medical Information, AbbVie Ltd., Abbott House, Vanwall Road, Vanwall Business Park, Maidenhead, Berkshire.
 Tel: 01628 774920 / email@example.com.

 A: Rheumatoid arthritis is a disease of the immune system in which your body's own defence system attacks the tissues of your joints.
 Other tissues apart from the joints, such as the lungs, the skin and the eyes, may also be affected.

-Q What is tumour necrosis factor alpha (TNFa)?
+Q What is tumour necrosis factor alpha (TNFα)?

-A: TNF- is a protein in your immune system that is believed to be one of the main causes of inflammation in rheumatoid arthritis.
+A: TNFα is a protein in your immune system that is believed to be one of the main causes of joint inflammation in rheumatoid arthritis.
 Normally, it plays an important role in helping your body fight infections.
-People with rheumatoid arthritis have too much TNF- in their bodies.
-This extra TNF- inflames the normal body tissues, especially the joints.
+People with rheumatoid arthritis have too much TNFα in their bodies.
+This extra TNFα inflames the normal body tissues, including the joints.

-A: HUMIRA is a medicine that is used in people with moderate to severe Rheumatoid Arthritis.
-People with rheumatoid rrthritis are usually given other medicines for their disease before they are given HUMIRA.
-HUMIRA is for people with Rheumatoid Arthritis who have not responded well enough to these other medicines.
+A: Humira is a medicine that is usedas a treatment option for people with moderate to severe rheumatoid arthritis.
+People with rheumatoid arthritis are usually given other medicines for their disease before they are given Humira.
+Humira is for people with rheumatoid arthritis who have not responded well enough to these other medicines.

-A: HUMIRA is a medicine called a TNF blocker, that is a type of protein that blocks the action of a substance your body makes called TNFa.
-TNFa is made by your body's immune system.
+A: Humira is a medicine called a TNF inhibitor, which is a type of protein that blocks the action of a substance your body makes called TNFα.
+TNFα is made by your body's immune system.
 People with rheumatoid arthritis have too much of it in their bodies.
-The extra TNFa in your body can attack normal healthy body tissues and cause inflammation especially in the tissues in your bones, cartilage, and joints.
-HUMIRA helps reduce the signs and symptoms of rheumatoid arthritis (such as pain and swollen joints) and may help prevent further damage to your bones and joints.
+The extra TNFα in your body can attack normal healthy body tissues and cause inflammation especially in the tissues in your bones, cartilage, and joints.
+Humira has been shown to slow down the damage to the cartilage and bone of the joints caused by the disease, and improve physical function.

 Q Is it currently available?

 A: Patients give themselves an injection of HUMIRA under the skin once every other week, or more frequently (every week) if your doctor tells them to.
 The medicine is premixed and premeasured, and comes in a ready-to-use syringe or pen for use in adult patients.

-A: Clinical trials on HUMIRA have indicated that many people using HUMIRA experience relief from the signs and symptoms of RA (such as pain, swollen joints and tiredness) as early as 1-2 weeks.
+A: Clinical trials on Humira have indicated that many people using Humira experience relief from the signs and symptoms of rheumatoid arthritis as early as 1-2 weeks.
 Importantly, TNFα blockers may also help prevent damage to your bones and joints.
 This is important because, once bone and joint damage from rheumatoid arthritis happens, it is permanent.
 Joint damage also plays a big part in how you will feel in the future.
-As with all medicines, HUMIRA will work better for some people than for others.
+As with all medicines, Humira will work better for some people than in some people than in others.

 A: Any medicine can have side-effects and you must consult your doctor or nurse if you are worried about any symptoms.
-Like all medicines that affect your immune system, adalimumab can cause side effects.
+Like all medicines that affect your immune system, Humira can cause side effects.
 Many patients experience a reaction where the injection was given.
 These reactions are usually mild and include redness, rash, swelling, itching or bruising.
 Usually the rash will go away within a few days.
 Any pain, redness or swelling around an injection site that doesn't go away within a few days should be brought to the attention of your doctor or nurse.
 Other side-effects include upper respiratory infections (sinus infections), headache and nausea.
 There are various more severe infections that may occur, such as tuberculosis (TB) and malignancies (e.g. lymphoma), however your doctor will discuss these with you.
 Further information on side-effects is available in the Patient Information Leaflet (PIL) on the Electronic Medicines Compendium (EMC website).

 Q: How do I get more information?

 A: Please refer to your Humira Patient Information Leaflet for further information.
 You should discuss any further questions you may have with your doctor or nurse.

 References available on request